Zoom on the Pulsar PG7500B

 Power & Run Time

-The dual-fuel technology of the Pulsar PG7500B allows for an output of 120/240V and provides superb power and versatility.
-If gasoline-powered, the device provides a running wattage of 6750W and a starting wattage of 7500W.
-If propane-powered, it gives 5400 rated watts and 6000 starting watts.
+Thanks to its dual-fuel technology, the Pulsar PG7500B delivers 120/240V and offers power and versatility.
+When gasoline-powered, it benefits from a running wattage of 6750W and a peak wattage of 7500W.
+When propane-powered, it has 5400 rated watts and 6000 peak watts.